djspiewak/sbt-github-packages/README.md

 - `githubOwner : String` Defines the organization or user name that owns the package registry to which this project will be published
 - `githubRepository : String` The repository which hosts this project under the organization/user defined in the other setting
-- `githubActor : String` (*defaults to `GITHUB_ACTOR`*) *Your* GitHub username.
-This should almost never be specified in the build itself, but rather read from some external source.
-By default, it will read the `GITHUB_ACTOR` environment variable.
-To be extremely clear, this is the user who ran the `sbt` command, it is not *necessarily* the repository owner!
 - `githubTokenSource : TokenSource` (*defaults to `Environment("GITHUB_TOKEN")`*) Where the plugin should go to read the GitHub API token to use in authentication. `TokenSource` has two possible values: `Environment(variable: String)` and `GitConfig(key: String)`.
 You can compose multiple sources together using `||`, which will result in each being attempted in order from left to right.
 This is mostly just a convenience.
 You're free to do whatever you want.
 Just don't, like, put it in your build.
 - `githubSuppressPublicationWarning : Boolean` (*defaults to `false`*) If you're just using this plugin as a means to *resolve* artifacts, not to publish them, the publication warning may serve as an annoyance more than anything else.
 Setting this to `true` will suppress the normal warning text when you fail to define `githubOwner` or `githubRepository`.